mrisher/webxr-reference/webxr-device-api/xr.md

 # XR

-The XRDevice interface of the WebXR API is the entry point to the API, providing the means to query for attached devices and receive events when device availability changes.
+The XR interface of the WebXR API is the entry point to the API, providing the means to query for attached devices and receive events when device availability changes.

 ## Properties